rbonvall/una-mezcla-de-cosas/mez.cl/en/scala-typeclasses/index.md

-  the maximum person in terms of height, while a birthday party planner would rather find who has the maximum birthday date in the year (I’m just guessing what party planners cares about, I’m sure I’m right).
+  the maximum person in terms of height, while a birthday party planner would rather find who has the maximum birthday date in the year (I’m just guessing what party planners care about, I’m sure I’m right).

 * Our generic function relies on other developers